MaVeN-13TTN/VentlyX/RUNNING.md

 - "No application encryption key has been specified." - Run `php artisan key:generate`
 - Database connection issues - Check your database credentials and connection in `.env`
+- PostgreSQL authentication errors - Verify authentication method in pg_hba.conf (may need to change from scram-sha-256 to md5)
 - Permission issues - Check file permissions on storage and bootstrap/cache

 ### Common Frontend Issues